kubernetes-sigs/jobset/site/content/en/docs/concepts/_index.md

 ### Coordinator

 A specific pod can be assigned as coordinator using `spec.coordinator`.
-If defined, a `jobset.sigs.k8s.io/coordinator` annotation and label with the the stable network endpoint of the coordinator pod will be added to all Jobs and pods in the JobSet.
-This label can be useful by other pods.
+If defined, a `jobset.sigs.k8s.io/coordinator` annotation and label with the stable network endpoint of the coordinator Pod will be added to all Jobs and Pods in the JobSet.
+This label can be useful by other Pods.
 For example:

 ```yaml
 apiVersion: jobset.x-k8s.io/v1alpha2